 Are you excited to finally be able to see the newest entry in the LOTR franchise?
 If you don’t have Amazon Prime does this help push you to take the plunge?
 Personally, I can’t wait to be able to see what they finally have in store for us fans.

-The Lord of the Rings series streams on September 2, 2022, exclusively on Amazon Prime.
+The Lord of the Rings series streams on September 2, 2022, exclusively on Prime Video.